-I am using a laptop that has a second hard drive used to store the user profiles.
-And yes, I used this trick we shared a while ago to have the user profiles stored on the second hard drive instead of in the default system drive where Windows 7 was installed.
-It works great till your second drive went offline.
+I am using a laptop that has a second hard drive for storing my user profiles.
+And yes, I used this trick we shared a while ago to have the user profiles stored on the second hard drive instead of on the default system drive where Windows 7 was installed.
+It works great till my second drive went offline the other day.

 Because the system drive couldn’t locate the place where all user profiles are stored, it couldn’t log you in as any user account that has the profile saved in that missing second drive.
 And if you don’t have an account that has the profile saved in the same drive as the system, you only have one choice to bring your Windows 7 to life.

 1. Restart Windows 7 to Safe Mode, which at least get you to see the desktop.

 2. Create a new local user account.

 3. Locate the following registry entry and change the ProfilesDirectory back to %SystemDrive%\Users